-Registration for the summer recreation program will be held on April 14 5:00-7:00 P.M. at the Alton Community Building.
+Registration for the summer recreation program will be held on April 20 from 5:00-7:00 P.M. at the Alton Community Building.
 Registrations will continue to be accepted at the City Office.
 After May 1, there will be a fee for late registration.

-Summer recreation programs include swimming lessons, softball, baseball, golf, dance, baton, disc golf, volleyball, flag football, reading program, and Bible school program.
+Summer recreation programs include softball, baseball, golf, dance, baton, volleyball, flag football, reading program, and Bible school program.
 Due to lack of available certified staff, swimming lessons will be held in Orange City.

 Building Permits Required

 A reminder that building permits must be obtained prior to beginning construction of new building or an addition to an existing building.
 Permits can be obtained at the City office.
 This applies to all properties in Alton city limits.